 Where are the classes held?

 How do I pay for my tuition?
+Are there scholarships?

 What certification will I hold?